warnikchow/3i4k/README.md

 Intonation-based identification of intention for Korean

 ## System Description
+* python3 execute file
+> python3 fast_execute.py
-* First, this system detects the fragments.
+- First, this system detects the fragments.
-* Next, if the input sentence clearly shows its intention among statement, question, command, rhetorical question and rhetorical command (idiomatic expression), this directly decides the intention.
+- Next, if the input sentence clearly shows its intention among statement, question, command, rhetorical question and rhetorical command (idiomatic expression), this directly decides the intention.
-* If the intonation information is indispensable, this requires an auxiliary input and makes an intonation-aided decision.
+- If the intonation information is indispensable, this requires an auxiliary input and makes an intonation-aided decision.

 ## Annotation Guideline (in Korean)
 https://drive.google.com/file/d/1JvZpCQEa4FkFgDAKO3VKJueFYOpJDUNQ/view?usp=sharing